MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 1. In Viva Sales admin settings, select **Forms**.

-2. Select the record type in which you need to select fields for mini view.
+2. Select the entity in which you need to select fields for mini view.

 3. In the **Key fields** section, select fields from the list.